-If you have worked with another layout engine other than HTML, you probably think that HTML is really hacky and unpredictable.
+If you have worked with another layout engine other than HTML, you probably think that HTML is hacky and unpredictable.
 And you wouldn’t be mistaken to think that: sometimes things expand to fill the available spaces, sometimes they don’t.
 Sometimes you specify a margin and it is respected.
 Sometimes it’s not.
 Most developers would feel your pain, but here’s the thing:

-HTML evolved overtime, and sometimes a bit chaotically.
+HTML evolved over time, and sometimes a bit chaotically.
 It wasn’t thought out from the start in its current form.

 Yet as web developers, we need to use it so we still need to understand its quirks.
 And first and foremost we need to understand the fundamental philosophy of HTML: it designed to describe pages that flow vertically, as opposed to say something like PDF documents which don’t flow AT ALL (they have fixed layout).
-Mobile applications are also not really designed to flow so a lot of the UI elements like labels and buttons have fixed positions, while desktop applications (both Windows and MacOS) are somewhere in between because you can resize the application window.
-Keep this in mind: the browser usually assumes you read the content in the webpage from top to bottom and you use the scroll bar to navigate.
+Mobile applications are also not really designed to flow so a lot of the UI elements like labels and buttons have fixed positions, while desktop applications (both Windows and macOS) are somewhere in between because you can resize the application window.
+Keep this in mind: the browser usually assumes you read the content on the webpage from top to bottom and you use the scroll bar to navigate.
 The Facebook wall would be a perfect example of this philosophy.